 A third part of the City's financial planning strategy is looking at longer term obligations outside of the Capital Improvement Plan.
 This includes repair and replacement of assets such as vehicles and equipment, unfunded pension obligations, and outstanding debt service.
-In May 2020, Council adopted the Capital Reserve Fund Policy and established several reserve funds to help save for the repair and replacement of assets.
-Outstanding debt service has been steadily decreasing as the City has taken out no new debt since the issuance of General Obligation Bonds in 2007.
+The Albany City Council has adopted several financial policies over the last five years and staff continuously monitor for additional long-term policies that assist staff and Council in planning.
+Outstanding debt service has been steadily decreasing as the City has taken out little new debt since the issuance of General Obligation Bonds in 2007.
 Pensions continue to be a concern for cities across the Country.
 Albany has been working to make additional contributions, when able, to pay down this liability and staff continue to monitor outstanding pension obligations and keep Council up to date on any changes implemented by CalPERS.